News Release: Windsor-Essex County Health Unit issues Special Weather Statement

 For Immediate Release

-Based on information from Environment Canada, Dr. Wajid Ahmed, Windsor- Essex County Health Unit’s Medical Officer of Health has issued a Special Weather Statement for May 21, 2021.
-While heat warning criteria is not expected to be reached, this is the first very warm and humid weather of the season.
+Based on information from Environment Canada, the Windsor-Essex County Health Unit has issued a Special Weather Statement for Wednesday August 3, 2022.
+While heat warning criteria is not expected to be reached, exceptionally hot and humid conditions are expected, with daytime high temperatures reaching 34 degrees Celsius and humidex values reaching 45.

 Heat-related illnesses are preventable!
 You can prevent a heat illness by following these tips to stay cool: